Ádám Hideg: Eurocup-3

 For 2025, it was confirmed that Hideg would step up to join Palou Motorsport for the 2025 Eurocup-3 season.
 He also drove for the team in the Eurocup-3 Spanish Winter Championship.
 He is currently 21st in the championship, with a best finish of 13th place.

 Personal life

-He comes from a rallying family, his grandfather is a two-time Hungarian rally champion, and his father, Krisztián Hideg, is a three-time Croatian rally champion.
+Hideg comes from a rallying family, his grandfather is a two-time Hungarian rally champion, and his father, Krisztián Hideg, is a three-time Croatian rally champion.